HaiSGU/React_Project/README.md

 --------------------------------------------------------------------------------
 - Extract API keys and base URLs into environment-specific config.
 - Add automated unit tests for shared validators and helpers.
-- Persist data to a lightweight backend (Firebase/Supabase) for multi-device sync.
+- Harden the json-server backend or migrate to Firebase/Supabase for auth & orders.
 - Implement push notifications or WebSockets for real-time order updates.
 - Add analytics dashboards for consumer behavior and sales trends.